Indicators For Setting Stop losses In Oil

 Bollinger Bands Indicator

 Bollinger bands indicator use standard deviation as a measure of volatility.
-Since standard deviations technical indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower volatility.
+Since standard deviations indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower volatility.

 Crude Oil Fibo Retracement Levels Indicator